 Slope Stabilization | Engineering, Reinforcement & Drainage Solutions

 Atlas Retaining Walls provides engineered slope stabilization for residential and commercial properties in San Diego, Los Angeles, Orange County, and Pittsburgh.
-Unstable slopes cause soil erosion, foundation movement, property damage, and loss of usable land.
-Every Atlas slope stabilization project is engineered to your specific terrain, soil type, groundwater conditions, and local seismic or freeze-thaw environment.
+Unstable slopes can cause soil erosion, foundation movement, property damage, and loss of usable land.

-We identify the failure mechanism – whether active erosion, shallow sliding, or deep-seated global instability – and engineer a permanent structural solution that addresses the root cause.
+We identify the failure mechanism – whether active erosion, shallow sliding, or deep-seated instability – and engineer a permanent structural solution tailored to your specific terrain, soil type, groundwater conditions, and local climate.

 Understanding Slope Failure - Why Slopes Move